Skip to main content

 For-Profit Hospital

-An investor-owned hospital that operates to generate returns for shareholders — making up about 25% of U.S. community hospitals, with the rest being nonprofit or government-owned.
+An investor-owned hospital that operates to generate returns for shareholders, making up about 24% of U.S. community hospitals, paying taxes and distributing profits rather than reinvesting in community benefit.

 How It Works